LeoMcBills/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4. I believe in numbers and signs
 This function is similar to the function we have just seen but the difference is that this one doesn't print 2 and 4 in the series.

+5. Numbers constitute the only universal language
+This function prints numbers 0 to 14 ten times followed by a new line.